Current Transportation Master Plan

 The Transportation Master Plan Process

 In between each TMP update, the city engages in a process of continuous improvement toward the master plan goals.
-Each step of the process informs the next step during each five year process.

 - Plan: The Transportation Master Plan is updated with the help of the Boulder community.